knowsuchagency/promptic/README.md

 ### Image Support

 Promptic supports image inputs through the `ImageBytes` type.
-You can pass images either as a single input or combined with text:
+By defining an argument as `ImageBytes`, image data is automatically converted to base64 format and sent to the LLM.

 ```py
 # examples/image_support.py